 The OSHA Outreach Training Program provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 This is a voluntary program and does not meet training requirements for any OSHA standards.

 Through this program, workers can attend 10-hour or 30-hour classes delivered by OSHA-authorized trainers.
-The 10-hour class is intended to provide workers with awareness of common job-related safety and health hazards, while the 30-hour class is more appropriate for workers with some safety responsibility.
+The 10-hour class is intended to provide workers with awareness of common job-related safety and health hazards, while the 30-hour class is more appropriate for supervisors or workers with some safety responsibility.
 Through this training, OSHA helps to ensure that workers are more knowledgeable about workplace hazards and their rights, and contribute to our nation's productivity.

-- NEW OSHA to introduce more durable Outreach trainer and student cards.
+- OSHA to introduce more durable Outreach trainer and student cards.

 - Online Outreach Training Program RFP Status

 - Program Requirements February 2013 [PDF]